 Two known issues include the batteries not being able to charge/hold a charge and the auger parts not being able to hold up to winter drilling conditions.

-We tested and found that performance was a bit overstated and that we only get about 40 holes/charge, not 86.
+We tested and found that performance was a bit overstated and that we only get about 70 holes/charge, not 86.
 As long as you are prepared for this, you won’t be disappointed.

 You get what you pay for.

 If we were looking at buying a gas powered auger, the Strikemaster Chipper Lite would be our first choice.